 It was not unusual to have several light planes tied down at one time.”

 The only photo which has been located of Haulover Canal Airfield was a 12/19/50 USGS aerial view.

 It depicted a single unpaved northwest/southeast runway paralleling the east side of the road.

 There were no buildings or other improvements depicted, nor any aircraft visible.

-The only aeronautical chart depiction which has been located of Haulover Canal Airfield was on the August 1957 Orlando Sectional Chart.
+The last aeronautical chart depiction which has been located of Haulover Canal Airfield was on the August 1957 Orlando Sectional Chart.

 Haulover Canal Airfield, as depicted on the 1958 USGS topo map.

 The 1962 USGS topo map depicted Haulover Canal Airfield in the same fashion.